-Sue Johnson, Managing Partner Inclusion & Diversity Consulting Practice, shares her thoughts on microaggressions toward people of colour in the workplace, and steps on how to be an ally when you see these happening.
+Sue Johnson, Managing Partner Inclusion & Diversity Consulting Practice, shares her thoughts on microaggressions toward people of color in the workplace, and steps on how to be an ally when you see these happening.

 Preparing for a training session on microaggressions, I was running through the content with a colleague Nadine (name changed), and she shared how someone had asked “Can I touch your hair – it looks fabulous?”

 Nadine is Black and periodically would come into work with a fabulous new hairstyle.
-(I only get to discuss length and colour, the braiding options seem endless to an uneducated and envious eye!)
+(I only get to discuss length and color, the braiding options seem endless to an uneducated and envious eye!)
 Following this, Nadine asked how I would feel if someone wanted to touch my hair, or even worse, someone just come up and do it, then question “is it your hair??! (she responded, yes, because I paid for it….).
-She then turned the attention to my holiday in America, questioning how many times I had been followed to the till by security guards.
-I looked blankly at her, and she explained how she was routinely followed by security guards due to the colour of her skin.
+She then turned her attention to my holiday in America, questioning how many times I had been followed to the till by security guards.
+I looked blankly at her, and she explained how she was routinely followed by security guards due to the color of her skin.

 Microaggressions tend to be towards groups of people (not in the dominant group), happen multiple times through the day and can impact the mental health and well-being of the receiving group, by:

 - Making people feel invalidated (when you hear “where are you from, no…. where are you really from”

 - Feeling like they are not truly heard or understood